 Although some studies suggest that skipping medication on weekends — called drug holidays — may reduce side effects without increasing symptoms, the experts we spoke with disagreed.
-They say that the disruptive symptoms of the condition extend beyond the classroom.
+They say that the disruptive symptoms of the condition extend beyond the classroom or office.
 "ADHD is a life problem, not just an academic or workplace problem," says Dr. Copps.
 "The appropriate treatment is as important to relationships and social competency as it is to academic and vocational endeavors."

 Some doctors recommend combining a short- and longer-acting stimulant.
 According to some experts, some of the longer-acting medications last only eight or nine hours, not 12.
 Dr. Copps compensates for that shortfall by recommending that his patients take a short-acting Ritalin in the early morning or late afternoon.

 Rule #4: Keep tabs on how the medication is working.

 Parents can help the doctor arrive at the right dosage for their child by tracking the child's response to the medication.
 A doctor should offer parents a structured way to monitor their child's symptoms.
 Behavior rating scales are very effective.

 The SNAP-IV Scale (named for the doctors Swanson, Nolan, and Pelham, who created it), for instance, can help parents assess a child's behavior throughout the day and detect patterns and problems with medication.
 (You can download the form for free from ADHD.net.
 The scale gauges the frequency of 90 physical symptoms and emotional behaviors at home and in the classroom.
 A doctor can evaluate any troubling patterns and adjust the dosage or switch to another stimulant (or class of drugs) to correct them.